-Click the "Online Catalog" button and navigate to the Useful Information page for primary wire insulation diameters and more Delphi cable seal application information.
+Click the "Online Catalog" button and navigate to the Useful Information page for primary wire insulation diameters and more Aptiv cable seal application information.

 The 12-gauge Weather Pack terminals are designed for signal voltages where conductor reliability is critical.
 A larger conductor will provide a clearer signal than a smaller one.
 The 12-gauge Weather Pack terminals should not be used in high-current applications that would normally use 12-gauge wire.

 Sealed Metri-Pack 280 Series connectors will carry up to 30 amps, and are available in one-, two-, and three-wire configurations.
 A sealed Metri-Pack 480 Series connector set is available in a two-wire configuration that will carry up to 42 amps.
 A sealed Metri-Pack 630 Series connector set is available in a three-wire configuration that will carry up to 46 amps.

 The slits are called indexing slots and they prevent mismating.
 A Weather Pack tower connector will only fit the matching Weather Pack shroud connector.

 Colors are used with application-specific Weather Pack connectors to make them look different from the standard tower connectors.
 The colored connectors are designed to fit devices such as switches or sensors.
 They feature special indexing and are not interchangeable with the standard black tower connectors.

 The Weather Pack system uses only round pin terminals or round socket terminals.
 If a sealed connector without round terminals is marked "DELPHI" or "P.E.D.," it could be a Metri-Pack, a GT or a Ducon series connector.
 We stock many different Metri-Pack components.
 Send us a sample or a picture of what is needed and we can probably identify and supply your requirements.